Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Abstract

 \section{Abstract}

-We consider marked empirical processes, indexed by a randomly projected functional covariate, to construct goodness-of-fit tests for the functional linear model with scalar response.
-The test statistics are built from continuous functionals over the projected process, resulting in computationally efficient tests that exhibit root-$n$ convergence rate and circumvent the curse of dimensionality.
-The weak convergence of the process is obtained conditionally on a random direction, whilst it is proved the almost surely equivalence between the testing for significance expressed on the original and on the projected functional covariate.
-The computation of the test in practise involves the calibration by wild bootstrap resampling and the combination of several $p$-values arising from different projections by means of the false discovery rate method.
-The finite sample properties of the test are illustrated in a simulation study for a variety of linear models, underlying processes and alternatives.
+We consider marked empirical processes indexed by a randomly projected functional covariate to construct goodness-of-fit tests for the functional linear model with scalar response.
+The test statistics are built from continuous functionals over the projected process, resulting in computationally efficient tests that exhibit root-$n$ convergence rates and circumvent the curse of dimensionality.
+The weak convergence of the empirical process is obtained conditionally on a random direction, whilst the almost surely equivalence between the testing for significance expressed on the original and on the projected functional covariate is proved.
+The computation of the test in practice involves calibration by wild bootstrap resampling and the combination of several $p$-values, arising from different projections, by means of the false discovery rate method.
+The finite sample properties of the tests are illustrated in a simulation study for a variety of linear models, underlying processes, and alternatives.
 The software provided implements the tests and allows the replication of simulations and data applications.

 \begin{flushleft}

 \textbf{Keywords:} Empirical process; Functional data; Functional linear model; Functional principal components; Goodness-of-fit; Random projections. \end{flushleft}